abhi21r/SvaraVilasa/README.md

 # SvaraVilasa

-SvaraVilasa Music Streaming Website
+**SvaraVilasa Music Streaming Website**

-SvaraVilasa is a comprehensive music streaming website designed by Vishal Kumar Patel and Abhishek Raj to provide users with a seamless and enjoyable music experience.
+**SvaraVilasa** is a comprehensive music streaming website designed by Vishal Kumar Patel and Abhishek Raj to provide users with a seamless and enjoyable music experience.
 The website is built using HTML, CSS, and JavaScript for the frontend, while PHP is employed for the backend.
 MySQL serves as the database to store user data, song details, and other relevant information.

-Key Features:

-User-Friendly Interface: The website boasts an intuitive and visually appealing interface, offering easy navigation and a delightful user experience.

-Homepage Before Login:

-A welcoming pop-up greets users upon entering the website.
-The main page features a navbar with links to Home, Login, SignUp, and About Us.
-Music albums are showcased in the center of the page, inviting users to explore.
-Login and Signup:

-Users can securely log in or create an account using the dedicated pages.
-The login page includes a responsive design for an immersive experience.
-Dashboard After Login:

-Upon logging in, users are directed to a personalized dashboard.
-The navbar includes links to Home, Playlists, and Account Details, etc.
-Music Categories:

-Various music categories such as Sad Songs, Romantic Songs, Workout Music, Devotional and Prayers, English Songs, Punjabi Songs, and more are presented.
-Clicking on a category box triggers dynamic song fetching and playback functionality.
-Singer Boxes:

-Additionally, singer boxes for prominent artists like Arijit Singh and Lata Mangeshkar are featured.
-Clicking on singer boxes also initiates the playback of their popular songs.
-About Us and Contact Us:

-The website includes dedicated pages for users to learn more about the platform (About Us) and get in touch (Contact Us).
-My Account Page:

-Users can access a My Account page displaying their full name, username, email, subscription details, and an option to delete their account.
-Responsive Design:

-The website is designed to be responsive, ensuring an optimal viewing experience across various devices.
-Playlist Page:

-The Playlist page allows users to create custom playlists and access predefined playlists like Sad Songs, Workout Music, and Romantic Songs.
-Music Player:

-An integrated music player provides users with the ability to play songs seamlessly.
-The player features background animations that synchronize with the music playback.
-Technologies Used:

-Frontend: HTML, CSS, JavaScript
-Backend: PHP
-Database: MySQL
-Future Enhancements:

-Implementing user authentication and authorization for secure access.
-Expanding the song library and categories.
-Enhancing the music player with additional features.
-Showing the proper details of the user on the My Account page.
-Give access to the user to create their own playlist and add the songs as per their preferences.
+**Key Features:**

+- **User-Friendly Interface:** The website boasts an intuitive and visually appealing interface, offering easy navigation and a delightful user experience.

+**Homepage Before Login:**

+- A welcoming pop-up greets users upon entering the website.
+- The main page features a navbar with links to Home, Login, SignUp, and About Us.
+- Music albums are showcased in the center of the page, inviting users to explore.

+**Login and Signup:**

+- Users can securely log in or create an account using the dedicated pages.
+- The login page includes a responsive design for an immersive experience.

+**Dashboard After Login:**

+- Upon logging in, users are directed to a personalized dashboard.
+- The navbar includes links to Home, Playlists, and Account Details, etc.

+**Music Categories:**

+- Various music categories such as Sad Songs, Romantic Songs, Workout Music, Devotional and Prayers, English Songs, Punjabi Songs, and more are presented.
+- Clicking on a category box triggers dynamic song fetching and playback functionality.

+**Singer Boxes:**

+- Additionally, singer boxes for prominent artists like Arijit Singh and Lata Mangeshkar are featured.
+- Clicking on singer boxes also initiates the playback of their popular songs.

+**About Us and Contact Us:**

+- The website includes dedicated pages for users to learn more about the platform (About Us) and get in touch (Contact Us).

+**My Account Page:**

+- Users can access a My Account page displaying their full name, username, email, subscription details, and an option to delete their account.

+**Responsive Design:**

+- The website is designed to be responsive, ensuring an optimal viewing experience across various devices.

+**Playlist Page:**

+- The Playlist page allows users to create custom playlists and access predefined playlists like Sad Songs, Workout Music, and Romantic Songs.

+**Music Player:**

+- An integrated music player provides users with the ability to play songs seamlessly.
+- The player features background animations that synchronize with the music playback.

+**Technologies Used:**

+- **Frontend:** HTML, CSS, JavaScript
+- **Backend:** PHP
+- **Database:** MySQL

+**Future Enhancements:**

+- Implementing user authentication and authorization for secure access.
+- Expanding the song library and categories.
+- Enhancing the music player with additional features.
+- Showing the proper details of the user on the My Account page.
+- Giving access to the user to create their own playlist and add the songs as per their preferences.

 SvaraVilasa aims to deliver a captivating music streaming experience, combining functionality with an aesthetically pleasing design.

+**Here are some glimpses of our pages:**

+1. **Home Page:**
+   - Features a welcoming pop-up.
+   - Navbar with links to Home, Login, SignUp, and About Us.
+   - Center page displays music albums.

+2. **Login Page:**
+   - Secure login form.
+   - Responsive design.

+3. **Dashboard:**
+   - Personalized dashboard upon login.
+   - Links to Home, Playlists, and Account Details.

+4. **Music Categories:**
+   - Categories such as Sad Songs, Romantic Songs, and more.
+   - Dynamic song fetching and playback functionality.

+5. **Singer Boxes:**
+   - Prominent artists like Arijit Singh and Lata Mangeshkar.
+   - Playback of popular songs.

+6. **About Us and Contact Us:**
+   - Learn more about the platform.
+   - Contact details.

+7. **My Account Page:**
+   - User details and subscription information.
+   - Option to delete the account.

+8. **Playlist Page:**
+   - Create custom playlists.
+   - Access predefined playlists.

+9. **Music Player:**
+   - Integrated player with background animations.
+   -
 Here are some glimpse of our pages:

 1.Home Page